chymian/lagu/README.md

 ### Configration Template
 Download the config-file from [here](http://lagu.eb8.org/lagu/template.conf) to your workstation, change POOLx and WALLETx to your needs.
 HINT: at the moment, only POOL1, POOLPASSWD1 and WALLET1 are used.
+HINT: Windows User use [notepad++](http://notepad-plus.sourceforge.net/uk/site.htm) or similar to edit the Unix-style config-files

 #### If you have only one or two SBCs or no access to an webserver